RAvdek/mpci/README.md

 There is also some basic functionality for studying branched covers.
 The goal is to carry out some quick computations and search for interesting examples.
-There are many existing packages which deal with varieties in a single projective space, and looking at varieties in products yields
+There are many existing packages which deal with varieties in a single projective space, and looking at varieties in products yields more examples.

 Currently, the package can compute Chern numbers of these varieties.
-It can also compute Chern numbers of branched covers of these varieties, when the branch locus is another complete intersection.
+It can also compute Chern numbers of branched covers when the branch locus is another complete intersection.

 Users are warned that the computational results have not been rigorously tested,